danielsaidi/website_danielsaidi/collections/_posts/2023/2023-09-15-dismissing-a-multiline-textfield-with-the-return-key-in-swiftui.md

 ---
-title:  Dismissing a multiline textfield with the return key in SwiftUI
+title:  Dismissing a multiline text field with the return key in SwiftUI
 date:   2023-09-15 06:00:00 +0000
 tags:   swiftui